 There is place for social policy issued by authorities elected by the whole society.
 Inconsistent view of governments from across the political spectrum is evident.
 The leftist government would like to establish a social system that is more egalitarian with redistribution of wealth and privilege.
 The leftist government tends to implement socially responsible state.
 These goals do not lead to an increase in unemployment as it might seem.
-Conversely, achievement of these objectives should
+Conversely, achievement of these objectives should support a synergy effect that would reduce the unemployment and enable social peace.
+The rightwing government would like to establish a social system that will preserve traditional and cultural values and practices.
+One of the its many tasks is to reduce the influence of the state (minimal role of the government) to an individual's life.
+These objectives should mainly influence the economy through low inflation.

-&lt;sup>1 In this category we consider only the contribution to childcare and contribution for housing.
+1 In this category we consider only the contribution to childcare and contribution for housing.

-&lt;sup>2 In this category we consider only the contribution to livelihood and back payment for housing.
+2 In this category we consider only the contribution to livelihood and back payment for housing.